 2. The introduction and availability of Carbon-plated Footwear Technology

 How can we identify and evaluate this impact of both COVID-19 and Carbon-plated Footwear Technology?

 Examining performance criteria over time is one way of evaluating an impact.
 Normally, the number of athletes globally who exceed a certain performance criterion is relatively stable from year-to-year, with slight fluctuations in Olympic and pre-Olympic years.
 Also, it is expected to see a gradual increase in the number of athletes exceeding the criterion over time, through natural ‘event development’.
 The years from 2015- 2022 are analysed here — with the 2023 season included for indoor events.

 Since the Carbon-plated footwear provides an added and external mechanical kinetic unit to the body’s internal kinetic chain we can simply and accurately compare the differences in performance from when Carbon-plated shoes and spikes became globally available to the previous period, when athletes wore ‘conventional’ shoes and spikes.

-Click on any of the four images below for data-driven analysis of the ”super shoe effect” as reflected by World Athletics and NCAA lists across outdoor, indoor and road events.
+Click on any of the six images below for data-driven analysis of the ”super shoe effect” as reflected by World Athletics and NCAA lists across outdoor, indoor and road events.

 © Collated and Graphically Interpreted by Peter John L. Thompson, Spring 2023